Exclusive: Trump administration to consider adding China's Ant Group to trade blacklist - sources

 The entity list, which makes it more difficult for U.S. firms to sell high-tech items to blacklisted companies, has become the tool of choice for the Trump administration to punish Chinese companies, though its real-world impact is sometimes questionable.

-While curbing access to U.S. technology deals a blow to companies like Chinese telecoms giant Huawei Technologies [HWT.UL], which was added in May 2019, its impact on a fintech giant like Ant Group is likely to be more symbolic.
+While curbing access to U.S. technology deals a blow to companies like Chinese telecoms giant Huawei Technologies, which was added in May 2019, its impact on a fintech giant like Ant Group is likely to be more symbolic and does not prevent U.S. investors from taking stakes in the firm.

+The administration has been largely loathe to use tougher tools against China, such as freezing assets in the United States, which many attribute to Treasury Secretary Steve Mnuchin’s dovish stance on Beijing.

-Senator Marco Rubio, who has successfully urged the Trump administration to pursue investigations of Chinese companies, called last week for the U.S. government to consider options to delay an initial public offering of Ant group, a sign of growing pressure to move against the company.
+Senator Marco Rubio, who has successfully urged the Trump administration to pursue investigations of Chinese companies, called last week for the U.S. government to consider options to delay Ant Group’s initial public offering.

 The End User Review Committee, which decides which companies to add to the list, includes the departments of State, Defense, Energy and Commerce.
-Defense and Commerce declined to comment while Energy and Ant did not immediately respond to a request for comment.
+Defense and Commerce declined to comment while Energy did not respond to a request for comment.

-The Hong Kong leg of the IPO, part of a dual listing in Shanghai and Hong Kong, is being sponsored by China International Capital Corp, Citigroup, JPMorgan and Morgan Stanley.
+The Hong Kong leg of the IPO is being sponsored by China International Capital Corp, Citigroup, JPMorgan and Morgan Stanley.
 Credit Suisse is working as a joint global coordinator.
 Goldman Sachs is also involved.

 However, approval for the IPO has been delayed.